 Mrs. Santa Claus is one of those people who happened onto my website when she was Googling for information about the Southwest, and that's how we became acquainted.
 She loves her computer and her contacts with people all over the world.

-As a result of our email friendship, Mrs. Santa extended an invitation for me to come up for a visit.
+As a result of our email friendship, Mrs. Santa extended an invitation to come up for a visit.
 It just so happened that I was able to stop by for a few minutes on my way to tea with Mother Goose.
 (Many people are unaware that Fairyland and the North Pole are not that far apart, even though their climates vary greatly.)